Tochemey/goakt/README.md

 TLS can be enabled when creating the actor system by using the option `WithTLS` method.
 This method allows you to configure both the TLS server and client settings.

 The client configuration is essential for enabling secure communication between nodes, particularly in remoting and cluster modes.
-By using WithTLS, you can ensure that all inter-node communication is encrypted and authenticated, enhancing the security of your GoAkt cluster.
+By using `WithTLS`, you can ensure that all inter-node communication is encrypted and authenticated, enhancing the security of your GoAkt cluster.

 ### Testkit